British Airways Direct Entry Pilot - First Officer (Long Haul Fleets)

 Benefits:

-British Airways values its employees and offers a comprehensive benefits package:
+British Airways values its employees and offers a comprehensive benefits package, including:

-- Greater choice of 5 different fleet types (after initial freeze)
+- Choice of five different fleet types (after initial freeze).

-- Range of voluntary benefits for yourself and family members
+- Range of voluntary benefits for employees and family members.

-British Airways is an equal opportunities employer, valuing diversity and inclusion.
+British Airways is an equal opportunities employer and values diversity.
 All qualified applicants will receive consideration for employment without regard to race, religion, age, marital status, veteran status, or disability status.
+The airline fosters an inclusive environment where every colleague's unique perspective is valued.